-2.17 Is the provision of electronic communications services to consumers subject to any special rules and if so, in what principal respects?
+2.15 Is the provision of electronic communications services to consumers subject to any special rules (such as universal service) and if so, in what principal respects?

-The Consumer Code sets a certain number of rules specific to the provision of electronic communication services to consumers (amongst which information obligation, minimum commitment period, reimbursement of advances and deposits) which were reinforced over time.
-Notably by Law n°2008-3 of 3 January 2008 on competition and consumer protection (Loi Chatel), according to which technical assistance and customer care services cannot be premiumrated and the waiting time for connect-calls to those services should be free-of-charge and which also set strict rules regarding cancellation fees, notice periods for termination and maximum contract duration.
+The Consumer Code sets a certain number of rules specific to the provision of electronic communication services to consumers (including the information obligation, minimum commitment period, reimbursement of advances and deposits) which were reinforced over time, notably by Law n°2008-3 of 3 January 2008 on competition and consumer protection (Loi Chatel), according to which technical assistance and customer care services cannot be premium-rated and the waiting time for connect-calls to those services should be free-of-charge, and which also sets strict rules regarding cancellation fees, notice periods for termination and maximum contract duration.

-The CPCE also organises specific protection such as the right to be listed or not in directories and the right to a detailed invoice.
+The CPCE also organises specific protection such as the right to be listed or not in directories, and the right to a detailed invoice.

-The Commission of unfair clauses regularly declares abusive clauses contained in the operators' general conditions.
+The Commission of Unfair Clauses regularly declares abusive clauses contained in the operators' general conditions.

-More recently, Law n°2014-344 of 17 March 2014 (Loi Hamon) also impacts the telecom sector by setting limits to phone marketing and specific rules regarding portability, information on value-added services, etc.
+More recently, Law n°2014-344 of 17 March 2014 (Loi Hamon) also affected the telecom sector, by setting limits to phone marketing and specific rules regarding portability, billing, information on value-added services, etc.